moba15/hiob_app/README.md

 - Integrating new workflow
 - Fixed copy of the new templates
 - Fixed Inputfield datatype issues
 - Added background reconnection, if the app loses connection in the background
+    - new Adapater version maybe needed: Will be available in ioBroker in the next week!
 - Muted connection Notification
 - Add option for slider update strategy: onChange or onFinish